 In order to have your driving privileges restored, it’s critical that properly prepared evidence is submitted to the hearing officers.
 A substance abuse evaluation (SAE) is mandatory, therefore it’s obvious that the hearing officers rely heavily on the information it contains.
 This evaluation is the pivotal piece of information that everything else revolves around.

 Your letters of support, attorney’s examination questions and very own testimony are all based on the information contained in the evaluation.
 Making sure that a qualified substance abuse counselor properly completes the evaluation is your key to success.

-The substance abuse evaluation is probably the single most important piece of evidence you are required to submit.
+The substance abuse evaluation is probably the single most important piece of evidence you’re required to submit.
 Turning in a poorly done evaluation can lose your case for you before you even step foot into the hearing room.
-The key to receiving a proper evaluation is to make sure you spend enough time with your evaluator so that he or she will get a clear picture of who you were in the past and who you are today.
+The key to receiving a proper evaluation is to make sure you spend enough time with your evaluator, so that he or she will get a clear picture of who you were in the past and who you are today.

 Simply reiterating a list of conviction dates and your treatment history, while necessary and important, is never enough.
 You need to P.L.A.N:

 If you’ve ever been to a hearing in the past, you’ll want to give your order whether it’s granting or denying your appeal to your evaluator.
 Often times, the order will indicate several issues of concern that the hearing officer wants discussed and then addressed in the evaluation.

 Ignition interlock logs should also be given to your evaluator.
 If there are any violations or even alcohol readings that didn’t cause a violation, your evaluator should address it.

 It’s especially important if your interlock logs contain alcohol readings.
 You should explain each incident to your evaluator.
 Be specific.